-- India’s BMD is being developed in 2 phase:
+- India’s BMD is being developed in 2 phases:

-- The first phase aims to develop a shield to intercept missile with a range up to 2000 km.
+- The first phase aims to develop a shield to intercept missiles with a range of up to 2000 km.
 1st phase radar range is up to 600 km.

-- The second phase will have intercept missile with 5000 km range.
-Radar range of this phase would be 1500 km.
+- The second phase will have an intercept missile with a 5000 km range.
+The radar range of this phase would be 1500 km.

 Two- tiers of India’s BMD